 Good salt

-Bring the water to boil.
+Bring the water to a boil in a shallow skillet.
 Wash the peas and snip off the stem ends.
 (Instructions usually say to pull off the strings, too but what I had tonight weren't in the least stringy.)
 Cook for 3 minutes, drain and return to the hot pan.
 Add the butter and lemon and stir well to coat with the butter.
 Transfer to a serving dish, salt well, serve and enjoy!

 I love your blog and am adding you to the blog link list on my site!